 - Saskatoon Public Schools Foundation Summer Reading Camp reached out to the Program to provide bagged lunches for their students for a 2 week period.
 The camp’s aim is to work on preventing ‘summer slip’.
 Teachers provide students with skills that enhance fluency, rate, comprehension and writing ability.

 - Summer Success also approached Summer Snack to provide breakfasts, lunches and snacks for their programs.
-In partnership with Greater Saskatoon Catholic Schools (GSCS) and Saskatoon Public Schools (SPS), United Way of Saskatoon and Area funded five Summer Success programs in August 2016 to avoid ‘summer slide’.
-Teachers provided supportive learning aimed at maintaining or improving students’ literacy levels at 4 camps.
+In partnership with Greater Saskatoon Catholic Schools (GSCS) and Saskatoon Public Schools (SPS), United Way of Saskatoon and Area funded six Summer Success programs in to avoid ‘summer slide’.
+Teachers provided supportive learning aimed at maintaining or improving students’ literacy levels at 5 camps.
 One camp focused on helping migrant children develop their English language skills.

 Summer Snack Vacation of the Month Lotto